yeatmanlab/roar-docs/docs/internationalization/SRE.md

 Roar-sentence has an specific consent form only for english, when adding a new language, we must specify: `consent=false`.

-To access the differnt languages, we will have to include the parameters to the link, For example for English no story should be `https://link-testing-or-localhost/?lng=en&consent=false`.
+To access the different languages, we will have to include the parameters to the link, For example for English no story should be `https://link-testing-or-localhost/?lng=en&consent=false`.

 Additionally, Roar-sentence is adapted to three different devices with have to be tested: **Desktop** and **Tablet**.